CongSon01/RL_Ramp/README.md

 ## Introduction

-Ramp metering is a crucial technique for managing traffic flow and minimizing congestion by regulating the rate at which vehicles enter a highway.
-However, practical ramp-metering systems often encounter challenges such as delayed sensor data and the need for continuous control signals.
-To address these challenges, we propose **D-DOC**, a Deep Deterministic Policy Gradient (DDPG)-based reinforcement learning framework specifically designed for ramp-metering control under both delayed state information and continuous action spaces.
+Ramp metering is an effective strategy to reduce traffic congestion by controlling the rate of vehicles entering the highway.
+However, practical ramp-metering systems often face challenges such as delayed sensor data and the need for continuous control signals.
+To address these challenges, we propose **D-DOC**, a DDPG-based Reinforcement Learning framework specifically designed for ramp metering control in both delayed state information and continuous action spaces.
+Leveraging Deep Deterministic Policy Gradient, our approach adaptively learns optimal metering rates that minimize congestion on the ramp and maximize traffic flow on the highway.

-The D-DOC approach adaptively learns optimal ramp metering rates that aim to reduce congestion on the ramp and maximize throughput on the highway freeway.
-This method is implemented and tested in the **SUMO** simulation environment, evaluating performance in two key scenarios: a constant flow scenario and a dynamic peak hour scenario.

-The primary performance metrics—Traffic Flow, Average Speed, Density, and Travel Time—are gathered to assess the quality of control.
-Comparisons are made against traditional control methods (e.g., fixed or pre-timed signals) as well as reinforcement learning approaches such as ε-Greedy and DQN.
-The results demonstrate that D-DOC effectively manages ramp inflows, maintaining higher flow rates, reducing congestion, and improving overall travel conditions despite the presence of delayed observations.
+We have implemented the proposed method in the SUMO simulation environment and evaluated performance across two contrasting scenarios: (1) a constant scenario with static flows, and (2) a dynamic scenario exhibiting peak hours from 8:15 to 8:45.
+Comparisons are made against a Fixed-Control approach (fixed or pre-timed signals) as well as RL (Reinforcement Learning) methods with decision-making strategies (e.g., E-Greedy, Double-DQN).
+Our results show that D-DOC effectively manages ramp inflows despite observation delays, maintaining higher flow rates, reducing congestion, and improving overall travel conditions.
+This study thus demonstrates the practicality and benefits of a DDPG-driven policy for real-time ramp metering under uncertain and continuous-control requirements.

 ## Simulation in SUMO